l-j-g/ASX_DB-t3a3/README.md

 The purpose of this application is to demonstrate web application development with create, read, update, delete (CRUD) capabilities.
 This application includes a full stack development framework that provides a Data, Application and Presentation layer utilising python, flask and postgresql.
 It has been developed in completion of the requirements of Term 3 Assignment 3 as a part of the Code, Cloud and Cyber course at CoderAcademy.

-The application allows users to view information about and follow data for companies that are publicly listed on the Australian Stock Exchange.
+The application allows users to view information about and follow data from companies that are publicly listed on the Australian Stock Exchange.
 Users are able to register persistent accounts on the site, add selected companies to their portfolio and view the portfolios of other users on the site.
 Furthermore, the application demonstrates functionality to preform data aggregation and validation in order to assist in data interpretation and prevent integrity errors.

 ### List of Pages and Functionality: